-One of my favorite tricks that has proven to be a huge hit with Aspen is our daily toy bins.
+One of my favorite tricks that has proven to be a huge hit with the child I nanny is our daily toy bins.
 My sweet sister-in-law gave me the idea and I put them together immediately!
 It seems like kids have toys in every corner of the house, and I don’t know about you, but I just couldn’t handle it anymore.
-Especially since we were at the stage where Aspen would just pull ALL of them out then play with only one.
+Especially since we were at the stage where baby A would just pull ALL of them out then play with only one.
 Nope.
 Not for me.

 This limited her focus on 3-5 little toys and a few books, rather than 35.
 It’s funny that before the bins, she wasn’t very interested in books.
 It was more of a bedtime activity and she didn’t want to sit and read throughout the day.
 After I put the bins together that totally changed!
 Some days, there were more books than toys.
 Because I only allowed her to have what was in the bin, that meant she had to entertain herself with books and we would have a reading day!